nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 - CTOR-Inject any required services just like any other class.
 - Use `[HttpGet]`, `[HttpPost]`, `[HttpPatch]`, `[HttpDelete]` (etc) REST call definitions to identify each Controller Method as an HTTP/API endpoint.

+## Blazor SSR and Interactive Server

+Server Side Rendering:

+- Can be static rendered HTML.
+- Can be dynamic rendered HTML.
+- Limits the ability to utilize eventing, and relies on Routing and Querying the server to get to a new page or update a view in a Component.

+Interactive Server:

+- Enables creating, handling, and managing client-side eventing.
+- Respond to button clicks, input element content changes, etc.
+- Enables creating custom events in addition to using existing, expected events such as `OnClick()`.

+## Syntax

+Standard HTML elements and Blazor Components can be used in the same Component.

+There are side-effects to using Blazor syntax instead of HTML elements, that are designed to enhance Form handling and submission, and Interactive Server capability.

 ## Blazor Share Data Between Components

 There are 3 ways to do this: